Attention students, faculty and staff: Parking procedures for Fall 2016. Click here for details.

 - What is the process known as the performance assessment and what are its components?

-There is an assessment system in place to monitor candidates' progress throughout the program and to ensure readiness to move on to each level of the program, from admission to student teaching.
+There is an assessment system in place to monitor candidates’ progress throughout the program and to ensure readiness to move on to each level of the program, from admission to student teaching.
 This system is known as the performance assessment system and began with your admission, during which your credentials were assessed, including the content knowledge from all previous college work, test scores, essay, and recommendations.
 The second phase begins with your program courses.
-During each program course, you will complete an assignment that will be the artifact for your Preparing to Student Teach Portfolio.
-Your course instructor will evaluate your artifact, which must be rated exemplary or acceptable for entrance in your portfolio.
+During each ELED program course you will complete an assignment that will be the artifact for your Preparing to Student Teach Portfolio.
+Your course instructor will evaluate your artifact, which must be rated target (exemplary) or acceptable for entrance in your portfolio.
 If revisions are necessary, they are completed under the guidance of the course instructor.
-These artifacts, along with your test scores on the state certification tests, an additional essay, and documentation that you have completed all courses on your plan of study, provide evidence that you are ready to student teach.
+These artifacts, along with documentation that you have completed all courses on your plan of study, provide evidence that you are ready to student teach.
 This portfolio will be due in the semester before you student teach.
 The final phase of the portfolio assessment system is completed during student teaching.
-The evidence that you have satisfactorily completed all artifacts during this phase of the program will be contained in your Exit Portfolio.
-Your student teaching supervisor and cooperating teacher will provide instruction in the completion of this portfolio.
+For this phase, you will complete a Teacher Candidate Work Sample (TCWS) and your teaching will be observed and rated using an Observation and Progress Report (3).
+Your college supervisor, seminar instructor, and cooperating teacher will provide instruction in the completion of these assessments.